This is a guest post written by Jordan Coons. Read more about Jordan at the bottom of this page.

 You have prepared yourself to create a foundationally sound service motion.
 Starting with excellent serve technique will allow you to easily build your serve into a weapon by continuing to improve consistency, power, and spin.

-Jordan Coons is a certified United States Professional Tennis Association teaching professional and holds an Elite designation, the highest tested level achievable within the organization.
+Jordan Coons is the founder Tennis Beyond and a certified United States Professional Tennis Association teaching professional.
+He holds an Elite designation, the highest tested level achievable within the organization.
 He is also a certified USPTA Tester, where tennis professionals go through rigorous testing with him to gain their teaching credentials.
 Jordan is a published author in tennis improvement and has 20 years of tennis teaching excellence.